LearningTheSecretsOfData/CS-401_Website/index.md

 {% include Q6_boxplot.html %}

 *Box plots are depicted with **five** horizontal lines, illustrating the minimum, lower quartile, median, upper quartile, and maximum values (excluding outliers), arranged from bottom to top. <br> The notch represents the 95% confidence interval*

 ## Movie's Playlist VS Box Office

 In exploring the correlation between a movie's playlist popularity and its box office revenue, Stanislas finds another layer to his strategy for success.
 The resonance of a film's soundtrack, reflected in these visualizations, serves as a guiding note in his journey toward Hollywood.
-Once again before Stanislas gets too hyped up thinking about how he will get famous simply by sharing his music on Spotify, the team of data scientists re-explain to him the difference between correlation and causation.

 {% include Q7_histogram.html %}

 {% include Q7_scatter.html %}

+The LSD team discovered interesting information about the film industry and wanted to share the findings with Stanislas.
+They noticed a consistent rise in average box office revenue over the years, possibly influenced by factors like inflation.
+Additionally, we observed that more recent movies appear to be more positively correlated with their spotify track popularity over the years, indicating the potential significance of the new highly connected generation.

 {% include Q7_correlation_heatmap.html %}

+Once again before Stanislas gets too hyped up thinking about how he will get famous simply by sharing his music on Spotify, the team of data scientists re-explain to him the difference between correlation and causation.

 ## Conclusion

 As the data story reaches its crescendo, Stanislas stands at a crossroads, armed with insights and a clearer vision for his journey.
 Orchestral and classic soundtracks beckon as his chosen genre, a personal website and a Spotify account as his digital banner, and an unwavering commitment to fostering gender diversity in an industry where it's long overdue.
 His path is his own, unique and unpredictable, shaped by personal choices, and a touch of fortune.